weefbellington/screenplay/README.md

-warpzone
+screenplay
 ==========

-Warpzone is a library for creating single-page Android applications with animated transitions.
+Screenplay is a library for creating single-activity Android applications with animated transitions.
-It is a companion library to Flow: navigation between screens is powered by the Flow backstack, while Warpzone does the work of attaching and detaching views from the layout, animating transitions between screens, and keeping track of screen state.
-Multiple navigation modes are supported, making it it possible to shift fluidly between full-screen and modal navigation while maintaining consistent back button behavior.
+It is a companion library to Flow: navigation between screens is powered by the Flow backstack, while Screenplay does the work of attaching and detaching views from the layout, animating cuts between screens, and keeping track of screen state.

 ##WELCOME TO THE WARP ZONE